eritpchy/videosubfinder-cli/Docs/readme_eng.txt

    Color Diff ", then such a block is considered potentially text containing.
    If as a result in this area there are "Min Segments Count" of such neighboring blocks, then the entire line is assumed to be text-based.

+OCR Settings

+Clear Images Logical (Remove Garbage) - performe cleaned image analyzes on present symbols and garbage.
+	In case of turned off it will not try to remove potential garbage on cleaned images, sometimes this produce better results.

 Sub Frames Length - the minimum duration of the sub.